-This includes a provision for Insurance: U.I.F under Employee Social Contributions.
+This includes a provision for the filling of 30% of the positions on the organogram and the allocation of Insurance: U.I.F under Employee Social Contributions.
 In the past it was allocated under General Expenditure.
-Group Insurance and Medical Aid increase annually with more than inflation, depending on the various schemes.
+Group Insurance and Medical Aid increase yearly with more than inflation, depending on the difference schemes.